yogesh-kansal/Xmeme/README.md

-This is a FULL STACK web App implemeted using mern stack.
+This is a FULL STACK web App implemented using mern stack.

 Front end of web app is implemented using REACT.
 Code for same can be found in xmemefrontend folder of this repo.